i Nature of the insurance and reinsurance market

 Under the new Brokers Regulation, the requirements on equity capital and assets have also been amended.
 A legal entity broker's minimum capital is set as 250,000 lira and 50,000 lira for any additional type of insurance.

 Agencies operate on behalf of insurers, on the basis of a contractual relationship between them and the insurance company.

 Agencies also need to be incorporated as joint stock or limited liability companies and obtain the approval of the Undersecretariat, and shall be registered on the Agency Registry indicating whether or not the agencies are granted power to conclude contracts and collect premiums.
 The approval shall be then promulgated by the Turkish Union of Chambers and Commodity Exchanges.

 In April 2013, insurance agencies were prohibited from engaging in business other than agency work in the insurance sector.

 Duty of disclosure

-Apart from the disclosure duties regarding the conclusion of the contract (as set forth in Section III.ii, 'Insurance premium', above), the TCC provides for the duty of immediate notification of the increase of the risk during the term of the contract and provides that the insured and the policyholder must refrain from acts that would increase the amount of insurance indemnity by way of increasing the risk or current conditions.
+Apart from the disclosure duties regarding the conclusion of the contract (as set forth in subsection ii, 'Risk'), the TCC provides for the duty of immediate notification of the increase of the risk during the term of the contract and provides that the insured and the policyholder must refrain from acts that would increase the amount of insurance indemnity by way of aggravating the risk or current conditions.
 When the increase has been learned subsequently, the policyholder must notify the insurer within 10 days of learning at the latest.